A 30 day review is a performance review conducted at the end of an employee’s first 30 days with an organization.

 Conclusion

-A 30 day review is an essential part of an effective onboarding process.
-It’s the ideal time to get feedback on the orientation period and ensure your new recruit is settling in and has everything they need to perform in the role.
+A 30-day review is an essential part of an effective onboarding process.
+It’s the ideal time to gather feedback on the orientation period and ensure your new employee is settling in and has everything they need to perform their role.